UK Needs Battery Industry Boost in ‘Next Year or Two’

 This would equal around 12 percent of the battery manufacturing muscle forecast for the European Union and would require the development of about seven gigafactories with an average output of 20 gigawatt-hours of storage capacity a year.

 For now, the Faraday Institution is upbeat about the U.K.’s prospects of achieving this goal.
 “We have clean energy,” said Gifford.
 “That’s increasingly going to be an important branding point.
-We have a skilled and productive workforce and we already have automotive companies here.”
+We have a skilled and productive workforce, and we already have automotive companies here.”

-The Faraday Institution has compared the potential battery manufacturing cost of cells in China, Germany and U.K., and “we found that the costs are quite comparable,” said Gifford.
+The Faraday Institution has compared the potential battery manufacturing cost of cells in China, Germany and the U.K. and "found that the costs are quite comparable,” said Gifford.
 “We could be quite competitive.”

 Battery competition heating up